-- Religion and Belief Systems in Australia post-1945 - Religious expression in Australia's multi-cultural and multi-faith society since 1945, including an appreciation of Aboriginal spiritualties and their contribution to an understanding of religious beliefs and religious expression in Australia today. - Two Religious Tradition Depth Studies from Buddhism, Christianity, Hinduism, Islam, Judaism - Significant people and ideas - Ethical teachings in the religious tradition about bioethics or environmental ethics or sexual ethics - Significant practices in the life of adherents.
+- Religion and Belief Systems in Australia post-1945 - Religious expression in Australia's multi-cultural and multi-faith society since 1945, including an appreciation of Aboriginal spiritualties and their contribution to an understanding of religious beliefs and religious expression in Australia today. - Two Religious Tradition Depth Studies: Christianity and Judaism - Significant people and ideas - Ethical teachings in the religious tradition about bioethics or environmental ethics or sexual ethics - Significant practices in the life of adherents.